 McCloskey, who had received attention for his sculptures when he was just nineteen, attended art school in Boston.
 Though he moved to New York after graduation, the city left an impression on him.
 When his career as a painter proved financially unviable, he turned to children’s books, first writing Lentil, and then Make Way for Ducklings, a homage to Boston.
 To perfectly capture the movements of real birds, McCloskey bought a crate of live ducks and watched them walk (and swim) around his studio.
 Thus, Mr. and Mrs. Mallard were born.

 Following the publication of Make Way, McCloskey served in the army, producing technical drawings in Alabama.
 With the birth of his first daughter, Sally (more familiar to most as Sal, from Blueberries for Sal), the family moved to Maine, and there McCloskey wrote several other notable books, including One Morning in Maine and Time of Wonder, for which he won his second Caldecott Medal.
 The first, of course, was awarded to Make Way for Ducklings.

 The thirty-five foot bronze statue of McCloskey’s ducklings was designed by Nancy Schön and installed in 1987.
-An identical statue was installed in Moscow’s Novodevichy Park in 1991, as a gift from the children of the US to the children of Russia, as part of the START Treaty.
+After First Lady Barbara Bush brought Raisa Gorbachev to view the statue, an identical one was created and installed in Moscow’s Novodevichy Park in 1991; it was a gift from the children of the US to the children of Russia, as part of the START Treaty.
 Schön said of the Boston statue, “How fortunate I am to have made this sculpture which, thanks to Mr. McCloskey, has given so much pleasure to so many.”
 One of those people is Sal McCloskey, who reportedly still visits the ducks.